 With mistakes as big as the ones you will find in some online pot limit Omaha tournaments it is no wonder they are growing in popularity.
 These games are not for the shy types – you need to go to war with your stack to ensure you have enough in your stack to cope with a couple of reversals (those close starting hands...).

 What you will find is a lot of players who give away either the content of their hands, or their relative strength after the flop.
 If you stay observant you can find ways to pick up a lot of pots… hopefully on the way to that final table!

-New players at Full Tilt Poker can claim up to a welcome bonuses worth $600 in total – check out the huge selection of PLO tournaments while you clear your bonus, click here to visit Full Tilt Poker now!
+New players at Full Tilt Poker can claim up to $88 in free play (which comes in cash game buy-ins and tournament tokens) – check out the soft PLO tournaments while you clear your bonus, click here to visit 888 Poker now!